 Athletes who do not start, do not finish, or are disqualified from a competition for any reason are not factored into the final determination of earnable athlete classifications or national ranking points.

-The initial version of the ACS was back-tested in late 2023 against a number of popular domestic competitions including flatwater races, swiftwater races, open water races, and downwind races.
+The initial version of the ACS was back-tested in late 2023 against a number of popular domestic competitions including flatwater races, swiftwater races, protected water races, open water races, and downwind races.

-The initial version of the ACS was deployed as an internal pilot in 2024-Q1, and has now progressed to the external pilot stage, with the intention of attaining official status for the 2025 season.
+The initial version of the ACS was deployed as an internal pilot in 2024-Q1, and progressed through the external pilot stage to official status for the 2025 season.
+It is now considered an integral component of the USA COR National Development Program.

-ACS rubric revisions may occur at any time throughout the 2024 pilot period.
-Earned classifications will only change if an ACS rubric revision results in a classification advance.
+The ACA Ocean Racing Committee may revise the ACS rubric at any time.
+Previously-earned athlete classifications will not change if an ACS rubric revision results in a possible on-paper classification advance -- keep racing!

 Will we experience inflated athlete classifications within communities?
 It's a good question, and part of what this experiment will hopefully uncover.
 At this time the Ocean Racing Committee is not concerned about the "Fishbowl Effect", with respect to inflated athlete classifications.